stevebatcup/giki-test/README.md

 * Post to GitHub in a new repository

 ## Run in development
-To use foreman, which includes the tailwind watch command, run `./bin/dev` or just `rails s` to spin up the standalone rails server.
+* To use foreman, which includes the tailwind watch command, run `./bin/dev`
+* Or just run `rails s` to spin up the standalone rails server.